How to Start a Newborn Sleep Routine In Those First Few Months

 A hard day or night doesn’t mean you’re failing.

-Newborn sleep isn’t meant to be perfect.
-But it is meant to be supported.
+Newborn sleep isn’t meant to be perfect, but it is meant to be supported.
 You don’t have to wait until you’re exhausted to ask for help, and you don’t have to figure it out alone.

 If you’re in the NYC area and you want a little extra support, check out my NYC postpartum doula services.
 Enjoy a peaceful fourth trimester with hands-on guidance, evidence-based infant sleep education, and supportive lactation care.